-From the dawn of railroading, stations have served as an important focal point on just about every system.
+From the dawn of railroading, train stations have served as an important focal point on just about every system.
 While their purpose is primarily functional, few inanimate structures are able to inspire the same level of emotion as these iconic landmarks.
 From the tearful farewells of soldiers going to war to the heart-warming reuniting of distant family and friends, train stations have served as the start and end to many an adventure, and continue to play an important role in travel today.
-In this article, we’re looking at the major hallmarks of these fascinating complexes and how to design them to fit on your layout!
+In this article, we’re looking at the major hallmarks of these fascinating complexes and how to design them to fit on your model train layout!

 What Type of Station Should I Build?